 ‘Jaune Flamme’ – 70-80 days – Heirloom.
 Spherical, orange, 4-5 oz. fruits hang in trusses.
 A reliable and productive tomato for slices and sauces.
 Uprising Seeds describes this variety’s flavor as “bright in acidity, and juicy.”
 New!

 ‘Pineapple’ – 90 days –Heirloom.
 Very large, yellow with red and orange streaks.
 Fruits up to 1 pound each.
 One of the best large tomatoes for our weather.
 I grew this one for the first time last year and it was outstanding.
 Pick fruit left on the vines before the rains come, let them ripen indoors.
 Resistant to blossom end rot.
+SOLD OUT

 ‘Peacevine Cherry’ – 75 days.
 Super productive cherry tomato bears 3/4″ red to deep gold fruits in large clusters.
 According to Territorial Seeds, “Peacevine earned its name from its high content of gamma amino butyric acid, an amino acid that acts as a calming body sedative.”